u-blavins/aws_infrastructure_testing/README.md

 # AWS Infrastructure Testing
 Scripts to test AWS services infrastructure.
 Testing that is to be conducted before setting up infrastructure.

+## Branching
+When adding a feature, branch off the develop branch by switching from `master` to `develop` and then creating a feature branch.

 ## Prerequisites
 - Python 3.x
 - Pip